Vaayujeet/encore/README.md

 - **Ticket Management**: GLPI (default, pluggable with alternatives)
 - **Containerization**: Docker and Docker Compose

-Like GPLI, even Elasticsearch, PostgreSQL and Redis could be pluggable with alternatives.
-We are currently not working on those alternatives, unless there is a strong requirement.
+Like GPLI, Elasticsearch, PostgreSQL, and Redis could also be made pluggable with alternatives.
+However, we are not currently working on these alternatives unless there is a strong requirement.

 ## 🏗️ Roadmap